Fred Cook (Australian footballer, born 1947): Early years and VFL

+VFA

 After two weeks in the reserves, Cook was encouraged to cross over to Yarraville in the VFA.
 The VFA had recently broken its permit agreement with the VFL, meaning that Cook did not require a clearance from Footscray to make the move; and, because the VFA lacked the restrictive player payments laws that the VFL had, Yarraville could offer Cook more money than he was then making at Footscray.
 In 1970, his first full season with Yarraville, he won the J. J. Liston Trophy for the VFA's best and fairest player playing as its first choice ruckman.
 Despite his efforts, Yarraville won only one game for the season and was relegated to Division 2, and Cook decided to transfer to Port Melbourne in 1971, where he continued as either a centre half-back or a centre half-forward, depending on the opposition line up.

 During a 1972 pre-season practice match against Brunswick, Cook suffered a heart attack between the first and second quarters, but he managed to play the game out and still take 17 marks.
 He spent the next three weeks in hospital and was advised to retire from football.
 But, Cook was determined to play again, and made a return later that year.
 In his first reserves game after the heart attack, he was played at full-forward to keep him out of the heavier action, and he kicked sixteen goals.
 He made his return to senior football in the last game of the year, less than six months after his heart attack.